-Bonus Course Credits for Research Participation
+Course Credits for Research Participation

-Students in most psychology courses are eligible to participate in departmentally approved research and earn credits toward their final grades.
+Students in most psychology courses are eligible to participate in Departmentally approved research and earn credits toward their final grades.
 A maximum of two credits (2%) per course, including this course, may be applied to an individual's final grade.
 Students can create an account and access the Research Participation System website at http://ucalgary.sona-systems.com.
-The last day to participate in research and allocate credits is June 25th, 2008.
+The last day to participate in research is April 17, 2008.